freethebaerchen/ansible-tor-webtunnel/readme.md

 ## preparation of the code
 1. Copy the [group_vars example file](group_vars/all-example.yaml) to the [group_vars](group_vars) named all.yaml\
     1.1 Change the username\
-    1.2 Change the public key(s)\
-    1.3 Modify the servers to your fit\
+    1.2 Modify the servers to your fit\
-    1.4 Change the SSH public key(s).
+    1.3 Change the SSH public key(s).
-    1.5 Change the E-Mail you want to use for the certificate request AND as contact address for the bridge\
+    1.4 Change the E-Mail you want to use for the certificate request AND as contact address for the bridge\
     Info: For the bridge address the @ and . symbol will be replaced with [at] and [dot]\
-    1.6 Change the tor.nickname to a your fit
+    1.5 Change the tor.nickname to your fit
-2. Copy the [env file](.env) to .env.local\
+2. Copy the [env file](.env) to .env.local (optinal)\
     2.1 Exchange the comment with your HCloud API-Token from the [prerequisites](#hetzner) step
 3. Copy the [example host_var file](host_vars/your-bridge-0.yaml) to host_vars/<name-in-inventory.ini>.yaml
 4. Modify the variables, so they match your configuration 4.1 The ID needs to be set, for the identifier of the or bridge.
 The name in the end will be <tor.nickname><id>, so with the default values it will be somenickname1, somenickname2, ...\